Pediatric Hospital Medicine Fellowship

 Our division is replete with educators and fellowship graduates, providing clinical supervision and support to current fellows, while appropriately maximizing early clinical autonomy.
 Fellows rotate through all clinical services within the division of inpatient medicine, including resident and medical student teams, a hospitalist only team, and a community based children’s unit.

-The fellowship has an emphasis on academic scholarship.
+This ACGME accredited 2-year fellowship has an emphasis on academic scholarship.
 We strive to train fellows who have a diversity of interests and perspectives that will go on to improve the lives of children and enhance the field of pediatrics through impactful scholarly projects.
-All fellows complete a 2-year Master’s Degree, of their choosing (examples include Masters in Clinical Investigation, Public Health, Business Administration, Informatics, Education).
+All fellows complete a 2-year Master’s Degree such as the Masters in Clinical Investigation.
 Our fellows also have the opportunity to complete Intermountain’s Advanced Training Program, an internationally recognized quality improvement course.
 Opportunities are also available for formalized training in medical education including certificate programs for educational scholarship.

 Our fellowship goals are to: